paolo-projects/pdf-manager/README.md

 }
 ...
 ```
+It's easier, when compiling, to use the Qt Creator tool to make sure all the paths are retrieved correctly.
 ### License
 The software is provided under GNU AGPL v3.0.
 See the LICENSE file for more info.